Ever noticed a change in your SEO rankings for better or for worse, even though you didn’t make any major changes? This may be Google at work.

 - The Voice contestants

-If you can, publish daily and make sure that you share helpful tips for your target audience.
-If you’re busy as I am, then publishing two times a week will ensure that your web pages are fresh and attract fresh crawls from Google’s spider, as well as deep bots that will sustain your indexed pages.
+If you can, publish regularly and make sure that you share helpful tips for your target audience.
+This will ensure that your web pages are fresh and attract fresh crawls from Google’s spider, as well as deep bots that will sustain your indexed pages.

-Recent research shows that Google prefers to serve up fresh results to users, when they search for a keyword.
-To get around this preference, some people use blackhat SEO tricks to manipulate web page freshness, by changing the inception date on older articles and pages.
+Research shows that Google prefers to serve up fresh results – like SEO optimized copy – to users when they search for a keyword.
+To get around this preference, some people use black hat SEO tricks to manipulate web page freshness, like changing the implementation date on older articles and pages.

 This might work, but it’s very risky and it’s not sustainable.
-Avoid taking shortcuts that may seem promising.
 Why would you want to manipulate freshness and inception dates, only to risk your page getting penalized by Google?